 Figure 1: Trainer David Wilcher explaining commissioning methodology during the Course Conducted in Samoa.

 A total of 62 people have registered to undertake the training course.
-Six (6) people subsequently withdrew and were replaced by others: thereby leaving a total of 56 people attempting the course.
+Six (6) people subsequently withdrew thereby leaving a total of 56 people attempting the course.
 The full list of the 62 registered people including their contact details is provided in Annex 1.

 Initially 2 people from Tuvalu registered to do the online course under this project.
 However the Tuvalu Electricity Corporation, under separate funding from SPREP, organised practical training courses for their staff at GSES’s training centre in Sydney.
 Therefore the revised course participants total was 54 who would attend practical training courses as part of this project.